 - Then the coarse aggregates are evenly spread on a subgrade base with the help of different types of machinery like backhoe or dozer.

-- The total number of layers and thickness of aggregates depends on the details of pavement design.
+- The total number of layers and thickness of aggregates depends on the details of the pavement design.
 The thickness of every layer should be such that after compaction it gives a 7.5 cm thick layer.

 - In general, for minor or ordinary roads, the thickness of a single compacted layer should be 75 mm and is sufficient.
 For major or special roads, two layers of 150 mm each compacted thickness may be provided.